 OPINION NO. 6

-Subject: Arbitrator's Duty Regarding Off the Record Union Representative's Remarks Prejudicial to Grievant in Discharge Case.
+Subject: Arbitrator’s Duty Regarding Union Representative’s Off-the-Record Remark Prejudicial to Grievant in a Discharge Case

-Issue: What is the arbitrator's duty in such a case, with respect to disclosure to the grievant and withdrawal?
+Issue: What is the arbitrator’s duty under the Code in these circumstances, with respect to required disclosures and/or withdrawal from the case?

 OPINION NO. 7